wasilukm/hoymiles-mqtt-integration/README.md

 ## Via HACS (recommended)

-1. Add the repository as a Custom Repository in HASC, see https://www.hacs.xyz/docs/faq/custom_repositories/
+1. Add the repository as a Custom Repository in HACS, see https://www.hacs.xyz/docs/faq/custom_repositories/
-2. In HASC search for "MQTT Hoymiles" integration
+2. In HACS search for "MQTT Hoymiles" integration
 3. Download the integration
 4. Restart Home Assistant
 5. Go to `Settings/Devices & services`